GenBench/GenBench.github.io/_pages/workshop.md

 Generalisation test submissions need to be motivated and described in a paper submission, accompanied with results for selected models and an analysis of the results.
 We also welcome submissions of existing generalisation datasets, which can be submitted through extended abstracts.
 Accepted generalisation test submissions will be included in the proceedings of the workshop, and we will feature a top-selection, which will be included also in the GenBench 1.0 leaderboard, on the GenBench platform.
-Following Big-Bench, after the workshop is finished, we aim to do a larger-scale testing with the top tests with a range of different models ([Srivastava et al., 2022]()).
+Following Big-Bench, after the workshop is finished, we aim to do a larger-scale testing with the top tests with a range of different models ([Srivastava et al., 2022](https://arxiv.org/abs/2206.04615)).

+<b>Stay tuned for more detailed instructions!</b>

 ## Submission type 2: generalisation and opinion papers
 Towards our second goal, we invite paper submissions on a specific set of topics related to generalisation in NLP.
-More specifically, we welcome opinion papers (similar to, for instance [Linzen, 2020](); [Baroni, 2021](); [Marcus, 2018]()), meta- analyses that bring together different existing studies on generalisation (e.g. [Liu et al., 2022](); [Chaabouni et al., 2021]()), and papers that present state-of-the-art analyses of generalisation in modern NLP models (e.g. [McCoy et al., 2019](); [Lazaridou et al., 2021]()).
+More specifically, we welcome opinion papers (similar to, for instance [Linzen, 2020](https://aclanthology.org/2020.acl-main.465/); [Baroni, 2021](https://arxiv.org/abs/2106.08694); [Marcus, 2018](https://arxiv.org/pdf/1801.00631.pdf?u)), meta-analyses that bring together different existing studies on generalisation (e.g. [Liu et al., 2022](https://arxiv.org/abs/2102.01065); [Chaabouni et al., 2021](https://aclanthology.org/2021.blackboxnlp-1.9/)), and papers that present state-of-the-art analyses of generalisation in modern NLP models (e.g. [McCoy et al., 2019](https://aclanthology.org/P19-1334/); [Lazaridou et al., 2021](https://proceedings.neurips.cc/paper/2021/file/f5bf0ba0a17ef18f9607774722f5698c-Paper.pdf)).
-We specifically encourage papers that attack one of the challenges presented in [Hupkes et al. (2022)]().
+We specifically encourage papers that attack one of the challenges presented in [Hupkes et al. (2022)](https://arxiv.org/abs/2210.03050).

 # Invited speakers

-While we have to still confirm our final line-up, and availability will depend on the workshop venue, we have a confirmed interest of several exciting invited speakers and panelists.
+While we still have to announce our final line-up we have a confirmed interest of several exciting invited speakers and panelists:

 * Anna Rogers
 * Gary Marcus